thecdil/sediment/_tributaries/atmosphere.md

 For historian Erika Marie Bsumek, colonization is often built upon rhetorics that first cast the land as somehow impoverished--too dry, too dusty, too icy, too wild--and therefore in need of transformation.
 By imagining the aridity of the Colorado Plateau as a problem in need of a solution, Mormon settlers justified their encroachment on land that had been occupied by--and supported--Indigenous communities for thousands of years.
 Bsumek notes, as does Jen Rose Smith, that settler logics are quick to extend judgments about inadequate landscapes to make racialized demarcations about the land's native inhabitants, both of which serve the same aim: to legitimize the dispossession of Indigenous nations in the name of settler expansion.
 This logic was made overt in the 1930s, when the United States government declared that erosion along the Colorado River corridor was threatening to silt up to their newly-built Hoover Dam.
 Although the Colorado River has carried a heavy silt load for millions of years, the government blamed Navajo sheepherders, and mandated the slaughter of half a million Navajo sheep.
 The Livestock Reduction Act decimated Navajo livelihoods, and it paved the way for the coercive treaties that would transfer Navajo lands into the hands of the United States.
 On some of this land, the government built the Glen Canyon Dam.

 {% include feature/trib-button.html trib="infrastructure" image="dam" text="Dam" %}

+When I read these histories, I am reminded that stories have the power to recontour the land.
+Stories configure human experience and imagination, which in turn directs how humans treat the earth.
+There is nothing inherently inadequate about Glen Canyon's arid atmosphere, about its dust; the land supported diverse modes of human life for thousands of years before the Mormon's arrival.
+Notions that the land was deficient and in need of transformation were formulated in the Mormon imagination, borne out of a biblical story which conceived of desert spaces as geographically and spiritually barren.

+As Jen Rose Smith outlines in her book *Ice Geographies,* assumptions about the superiority of temperate landscapes over dry deserts or icy tundras have proliferated through centuries of western thought.
+Smith calls such views "temperatively-normative," and writes that temperate-normativity works to mark some landscapes as "non-generative" in "relation to a Western ideal of agriculture, which is meant to act as both a civilizational and government-making activity" (109).
+She traces the lineage of temperatively-normative beliefs through the writings produced by Enlightenment-era philosophers such as Hume, Hegel, and Kant, as well as by various New Imperial explorers and scientists, all of whom characterize non-temperate geographies as incongruent with "civilization," and therefore inferior.
+These ideas, she notes, though old, continue to suffuse western attitudes towards dry and icy spaces.

+As Smith shows us, ideas and stories circulate through culture like invisible winds; they get carried across continents, through time, appearing and reappearing locations far from their site of origin.
+As stories gust into new geographies, they sweep up with them whatever fodder might feed them, and get remolded to fit the new landscape.
+Thus, when the currents of temperate normativity--which already imagined the dusty west as non-conducive for settler life--met the gales of the Dust Bowl on their way to Glen Canyon, they gained newfound force.

+I see it as no coincidence that the Livestock Reduction Act coincided with the Dust Bowl years.
+In the 1930s, stories of dust choking farmers, drowning crops, and smothering towns permeated the media.
+It would have taken little effort for reduction proponents to harness the currents of dust-fear and drought-anxiety that were already whirling around the public consciousness, and thus justify an act that promised to prevent a similar fate on the Colorado Plateau, no matter how egregious the means.

+Stories alter the landscape in human imaginations--they render dust a threat and aridity a problem--but these imaginations also get materially manifested in the landscape.
+The Mormons did not transform the desert into a garden of roses, nor did the Livestock Reduction Act put an end to erosion.
+Years later, much of the Plateau is still dry and dusty, its water often out of reach.
+But the landscape is changed: dams have drawn the water up to canyon rims, pipes crisscross the plateau and deliver water to settler homes, homes which are built on ground that for millenea belonged to the Núu-agha-tʉvʉ-pʉ̱ (Ute), Diné Bikéyah (Navajo), Hopitutskwa (Hopi), Nuwuvi (Southern Paiute), A:shiwi (Zuni), and Havasu Baaja (Havasupai) tribes.

+I think back now to my work on those lands, the water from our office faucet that filled our camp jugs, the showers I took at my aunt's house, the road that took me to the river, and I understand that my existence on the Plateau was a manifestation of a long and violent history that transfigured the social and physical landscape, made possible by those biblical, philosphical, and rhetorical imaginations which came into contact with the Plateau's deserts and dust, and transformed it.

+{% include feature/new-section.html %}

-### Toxic Air
+## Toxic Air
 {% include feature/image-gallery.html objectid="sediment77" caption=false%}

 AS WITH THE rest of the globe, a new climate has arrived in Glen Canyon.
 Temperatures are rising, water supply is falling, demand for water is growing, and Lake Powell is drying up.
 Data published by the Bureau of Reclamation shows a steady decline in the lake's water levels beginning in the year 2000, when the lake was nearly full.
 As of October 2025, the lake is at 27.62% of its total capacity, and many worry that if this trend continues, the lake could eventually disappear altogether.
 As the lake runs dry, a transformed landscape--and climate--is emerging.
 Where there was once canyon, river, or lake, there are now deep beds of silt which have been accumulating behind the dam for the last 60 years.
 And buried in those silt beds are the spoilages of Glen Canyon's industrial past, waiting to resurface and spew across the basin.

 In 1949, in the wake of World War II and the rush for nuclear power, the Vanadium Corporation of America constructed a uranium mill on the banks of Glen Canyon.
 The mill closed in 1953, but Vanadium left behind 26,000 tons of radioactive tailings in an uncovered heap.
 When Lake Powell began to fill ten years later, dam managers decided to allow lake waters to back up over Vanadium's refuse, which leached into Lake Powell's sediment.
 If and when the lake retreats,  radium-infused sediment will become exposed to air, and radioactive dust will blow across the basin.
 Uranium is bone-seeking, meaning once it gets into the body, it settles in the skeleton and incorporates with the bone's minerals.
 Cells decay when they come into contact with radium, causing the body to eventually disintegrate.
 Here, sediment becomes not only an archive of the past, but an archive of the future, laced with the deadly potentialities of distant wars and old economies which now threaten to enter and dissolve the bones of people in the future.
-In sediment, the currents of the past and the future, the planetary and the cellular converge.
+Here, sediment becomes the point around which currents of the past and the future, the planetary and the cellular converge.

 {% include feature/trib-button.html trib="infrastructure" image="mining" text="Mining" anchor="mining" %}

+{% include feature/new-section.html %}

 {% include feature/image-gallery.html objectid="sediment155" caption=false%}